swiftlang/swift-evolution/proposals/0424-custom-isolation-checking-for-serialexecutor.md

 return // ok, it seems the expected executor was able to prove isolation
 ```

 This pseudo code snippet explains the flow of the executor comparisons.
-There are two situations in which the new `checkIsolated` method can be invoked: when there is no current executor present, or if all other comparisons have failed.
+There are two situations in which the new `checkIsolated` method may be invoked: when there is no current executor present, or if all other comparisons have failed.
-For more details on the executor comparison logic you can refer to [SE-0392: Custom Actor Executors'](https://github.com/apple/swift-evolution/blob/main/proposals/0392-custom-actor-executors.md).
+For more details on the executor comparison logic, you can refer to [SE-0392: Custom Actor Executors](https://github.com/apple/swift-evolution/blob/main/proposals/0392-custom-actor-executors.md).

 Specific use-cases of this API include `DispatchSerialQueue`, which would be able to implement the requirement as follows: